Mala1180/satellites-optimization-algorithms/README.md

 ```console
 python ILP/complete_problem.py
 ```
 N.B.
-The mathematical solution use Gurobi solver which is a paid software, make sure you have a license for it.
+The mathematical solution uses Gurobi solver which is a paid software, make sure you have a license for it.